secureworks/dalton/README.rst

 Dalton included a Web UI for
 `Flowsynth <https://github.com/secureworks/flowsynth>`__ , a tool that
 facilitates network packet caputre creation. ...

 TODO

 Frequently Asked Questions
 ==========================

 1. | **Why is it named 'Dalton'?**
-   | Dalton is the name of Patrick Swayze's character in the movie,
+   | Dalton is the name of Patrick Swayze's character in the movie
      "Road House".

 #. | **How do I configure the Dalton Controller to listen on a different port?**